-Handwriting a letter is far more personal than typing it.
-Add in pictures or little mementos.
+Handwriting a letter is far more personal than typing it as you can add in pictures or little sentimental bits.
 Write the letter as if they were sitting directly in front of you.
 They want to hear your voice when they read it.
 Write those hackneyed phrases or clichés you say in real life, people want a personal connection to you.
 Don’t be afraid to be intimate.

 A handwritten letter can be delivered in person and read before your death or afterwards.
 You could write a series of letters to your loved ones, either to be read at the time or on a specific date.
 Don’t rely on these letters being discovered though, tell someone where they are.
 Some people even write letters for many years ahead, such as 18th birthdays or their children’s wedding day. 💛

 What Else Can You Do to Help Your Family?

 Check Your Life Insurance